Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 The first echoes the fundamental right of access to information: companies must ensure that their content can be perceived, used and understood by everyone.

-Finally, the last is legal: since 2019 and the law for the Digital Republic, the obligation of accessibility concerns many entities and no longer just public institutions.
-Private sector structures with a public service delegation, non-profit private law legal entities, companies reaching a certain turnover threshold (currently set at 250 million euros annually), all must today work for accessibility under penalty of administrative and financial sanctions.
+Finally, there is the legal aspect: since the Law for a Digital Republic of 2016, the obligation of accessibility concerns many entities, and no longer just public institutions.
+Private sector structures with a public service delegation agreement, private not-for-profit legal entities, companies reaching a certain turnover threshold (currently set at €250 million a year), all must now work towards accessibility or face administrative and financial penalties.

-Combating preconceived ideas
+Combating preconceived ideas about digital accessibility

 "My digital product doesn't appeal to people with disabilities."
 FALSE